sdassow/awesome-veganism/README.md

  - [Oatly](https://www.oatly.com/int/) - Amazing range of oat based products from Sweden
  - [Tofuture](https://www.tofuture.com/) - Awesome tofu press, super easy and reliable to use, and can be placed in the fridge
  - [Violife](https://violifefoods.com/) - Really good plant-based cheese products that actually melt as well

+## Websites

+ - [Gewoon Vegan](https://gewoonvegan.nl/) - Really useful website showing a lot of regular vegan products that can be found in Dutch supermarkets

 ## Contributing